CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-TL;DR Handles moderate engine-bay grime effectively at 4:1 dilution with brush agitation, and the versatile concentrate dilutes from 32:1 for light cleaning to full strength for heavy deposits.
-The GHS classification is WARNING with H319 eye irritation only — meaningfully milder chemistry than most engine degreasers, which typically carry DANGER with corrosive codes.
-Wear safety glasses for overhead spraying.
+TL;DR Effective alkaline concentrate for moderate engine-bay grime at 4:1 dilution with agitation, with a versatile dilution range from 32:1 light duty to full strength.
+The GHS classification is WARNING with H319 eye irritation; wear safety glasses for the overhead spray scenario.

-An alkaline concentrate marketed as a citrus degreaser — the orange scent is fragrance, not citrus solvent.
-At the standard engine-bay ratio of 4:1, it cuts through moderate oil and grease buildup in a single dwell with brush agitation.
-Heavy deposits need a stronger dilution or a second pass.
-Community testing across r/AutoDetailing and Autogeek confirms reliable results on neglected engine bays, with the caveat that truly baked-on grease requires more work than solvent-based alternatives.
-Surface compatibility is solid at recommended dilutions — no documented damage to rubber, plastic, or powder-coated covers.
-Bare aluminum gets a caution flag at prolonged dwell.
+An alkaline concentrate with a citrus scent from fragrance, not citrus solvents.
+At the standard 4:1 ratio, it cuts through moderate oil and grease buildup in a single dwell with brush agitation; heavy deposits need a more concentrated mix or a second pass.
+Community testing on r/AutoDetailing and Autogeek confirms reliable results on neglected engine bays.
+Surface compatibility is solid at recommended dilutions, with no documented damage to rubber, plastic, or powder-coated covers.
+Bare aluminum warrants caution at prolonged dwell.
 The concentrate dilutes from 32:1 all the way to full strength, making per-ounce value strong.

-The right fit for someone who wants an effective general-purpose degreaser with milder chemistry than the typical DANGER-labeled engine degreasers.
-Dilution versatility makes it a good single-product purchase for detailers who clean engine bays, wheels, and shop equipment.
-Skip it if you need one-pass removal of extreme grease without agitation — a stronger alkaline or solvent-based degreaser handles that faster, at the cost of harsher chemistry.
+The right call for someone who wants an effective general-purpose degreaser with milder chemistry than the typical DANGER-labeled engine degreasers.
+Dilution versatility makes it a good single-product purchase for owners who clean engine bays, wheels, and shop equipment.
+Skip it if you need one-pass removal of extreme grease without agitation; a stronger alkaline or solvent-based degreaser handles that faster at the cost of harsher chemistry.

-The SDS classifies this product as WARNING with H319 (serious eye irritation), H303 (low oral toxicity), and H313 (low dermal toxicity) — no corrosive codes, no respiratory hazard codes.
-The front label says "DANGER: CORROSIVE" under CPSC labeling, which uses different thresholds than GHS.
-Safety glasses are what the H319 classification and overhead spray scenario require.
-Nitrile gloves are situational for prolonged contact or concentrate handling.
-The water-based formula with no aquatic toxicity codes and minimal solvent content gives it a better environmental profile than most engine degreasers.
+The SDS classifies this as WARNING with H319 (eye irritation), H303 (low oral toxicity), and H313 (low dermal toxicity); no corrosive codes, no respiratory hazard codes.
+The front label says "DANGER: CORROSIVE" under CPSC labeling, which uses different thresholds than GHS; the health score reflects the GHS classification.
+Safety glasses are what the H319 classification and overhead spray scenario require; nitrile gloves are situational for prolonged contact or concentrate handling.
+The water-based formula with no aquatic toxicity codes gives it a better environmental profile than most degreasers in the category.

-Community testing on r/AutoDetailing and Amazon reviews confirms the product is safe on painted and powder-coated engine covers at recommended dilution ratios (4:1 to 10:1).
-The SDS lists no corrosive GHS classification at product level despite the label saying 'corrosive' — the alkaline chemistry (pH ~10) is mild enough that short-contact dwell times do not damage automotive paints.
+Owners on r/AutoDetailing and in verified long-term reviews report the product is safe on painted and powder-coated engine covers at recommended dilution ratios (4:1 for moderate grime up to 32:1 for light cleaning).
+The SDS lists no corrosive GHS classification at product level despite the label saying 'corrosive'; the alkaline chemistry (pH ~10) is mild enough that short-contact dwell times do not damage automotive paints.
 Prolonged undiluted contact on bare aluminum should be avoided.

-For moderate engine bay grime, a 4:1 dilution (water to product) is the community standard and provides strong degreasing without excessive alkalinity.
-For light maintenance cleaning, 10:1 works well.
+For moderate engine bay grime, a 4:1 dilution (water to product) is the common starting point and provides strong degreasing without excessive alkalinity.
+For light maintenance cleaning, owners go much weaker, up to roughly 32:1.
 Full strength can be used on heavily caked-on grease deposits with brush agitation.
-The product label and community threads on Autogeek confirm all three ratios.
+Owner threads on Autogeek report effective results across this dilution range.

 The front label uses Consumer Product Safety Commission (CPSC) labeling under the Federal Hazardous Substances Act, which has different classification thresholds than the GHS system used in the SDS.
 Under GHS, this product is classified WARNING with H319 (eye irritation), not DANGER with H314 (corrosion).
 Both labeling systems are legally valid; the GHS classification in the SDS reflects the product-level hazard assessment used for workplace safety.

-Despite the orange branding and citrus scent, the SDS §3 composition table does not list d-limonene as a disclosed ingredient.
-The primary cleaning actives are sodium metasilicate (alkaline builder) and sodium benzenesulfonate (surfactant).
-The orange scent comes from a fragrance component at ≤0.001%.
-The product's degreasing power comes from its alkaline chemistry, not citrus solvents.
+Despite the orange branding and citrus scent, the SDS composition table does not list citrus-derived cleaning solvents as a disclosed ingredient.
+The primary cleaning actives are an alkaline builder and an anionic surfactant.
+The orange scent comes from a fragrance component at trace concentration.
+The degreasing power comes from its alkaline chemistry, not citrus solvents.

-Yes — the product is water-soluble (SDS §9 confirms complete water solubility) and rinses cleanly with garden hose or pressure washer.
+Yes; the product is water-soluble and rinses cleanly with a garden hose or pressure washer, confirmed by SDS §9 (complete water solubility).
 Community consensus confirms no residue issues at recommended dilutions.
 Full-strength application in deep crevices may require a second rinse pass.
 The non-flammable, water-based formula creates no additional hazard when combined with pressure washing.

 Marketing copy from Chemical Guys, via Amazon.
 Not editorial.